Valley Forge National Historical Park

 Photographers quickly fill memory cards with hundreds of postcard-worthy shots, capturing the brilliant foliage that surrounds stately monuments and colorful fowl on their yearly migration routes.
 Artists capture its vistas in every medium from watercolor to crayon.
 Open-air musicians play in counterpoint to songbirds.

-Fitness fans don running shoes, cross-country skis or cycling outfits to pit themselves against its 20 miles of trails.
+Fitness fans don running shoes or cycling outfits to pit themselves against its 20 miles of trails.
 They quickly discover that the same hills and overlooks that General Washington used defensively now provide a workout that leaves them panting.
+The Valley Forge Revolutionary 5-Mile Run®, being held on April 19 in conjunction with National Parks Week, is celebrating 10 years this year.
+Runners and walkers of all ages and skill levels are invited to Conquer the Valley and support the mission of Valley Forge National Historical Park.

 Modern patriots enjoy a rigorous schedule of speakers and panel discussions that frame the actions of our Continental Army in today's terms.
 They come away with the sobering reminder that although our struggle for freedom occurred more than 200 years ago, its defenders are no less active in the 21st century.